The LEAH Project

 Leaders through Education, Action, and Hope

-The Leaders through Education, Action and Hope (LEAH) Project trains low income Boston Public high school (BPS) students of color to become LEAH Mentors and teach inquiry-based science, technology, engineering, and math (STEM) curriculum to elementary and middle school students in the BPS system, creating strong relationships between students of all ages and increasing students STEM education.
-LEAH focuses on achieving three things:
+The Leaders through Education, Action and Hope (LEAH) Project trains low income Boston Public high school (BPS) students of color to become LEAH Mentors and teach inquiry-based science, technology, engineering, and math (STEM) curriculum to elementary and middle school students in the BPS system, creating strong relationships between students of all ages and increasing student's STEM education.
+LEAH focuses on addressing three things:

 INCREASE STEM EDUCATION

-The LEAH program provides BPS high school students with extra science and STEM instruction and trains them to share their knowledge with younger elementary and middle school aged peers, becoming mentors and ensuring a continual increase of STEM education throughout the BPS grade levels.
+The LEAH Project provides BPS high school students with additional STEM instruction and trains them to teach their knowledge to their elementary and middle school peers, becoming mentors and ensuring a continual increase of STEM education throughout the BPS school levels.
+(See our four STEM focus areas on our "Four Focus Areas" Page).
 This works to lower the STEM gap between students of color and their white peers.

 The LEAH Project provides Mentors with individualized academic and college application support as well as opportunities to visit colleges and practice interviews.
 By providing critical academic and application support,the LEAH Project prepares LEAH Mentors, many of who will be first generation college students, for success in college.